MicrosoftDocs/cpp-docs/docs/standard-library/last-spec-struct.md

 # last_spec struct

-Indicates the last item in a sequence such as the Monday of December, the last day of the month, and so on.
+Indicates the last item in a sequence, such as the last Monday of December, the last day of the month, and so on.

 ## Syntax